Image Credit: Passion for Savings

 This penetrating analysis of customer needs and perceptions revealed that certain restructuring and policy changes that OfficeMax had made to stabilize their financial performance during the economic recession had inadvertently damaged their relationships with many long-standing customers.
 In particular, perceptions of OfficeMax on certain critical dimensions of warmth necessary for lasting trust and loyalty were in need of serious attention.
 In addition, opportunities to articulate a more clear and compelling value proposition relative to competitors were also identified.

-Ravi Saligram, the CEO at OfficeMax, stressed from his first day in late 2010 that the company must relentlessly focus on retaining customers.
+Ravi Saligram, the CEO at OfficeMax, stressed from his first day on the job that the company must relentlessly focus on retaining customers.
 The combination of this strategic focus and insights like those provided by Fidelum Partners allowed OfficeMax to make impressive gains in retention.
-During 2011, customer retention rates improved 300 basis points to 92%, preserving nearly $100 million in account revenue during the course of the year.
-Building on this success, OfficeMax has set its customer retention targets even higher for 2012.
+During the year following our work, customer retention rates improved 300 basis points to 92%, preserving nearly $100 million in account revenue during the course of the year.
+Building on this success, OfficeMax has set its customer retention targets even higher moving forward.
 In addition, the company is now not only able to identify opportunities to improve system-wide results in retention, but also to provide new insights for sales executives to improve their results with all customers and prospects.
 In addition, OfficeMax has expanded this program to include its Canadian division, where similar growth opportunities may exist.

 “There are many things that can go wrong in retaining customers, but the problem should never result from confusion or misunderstanding about what they value.
 You should never have to say, ‘I didn’t think that was important to customers because I never asked them.’
 Fidelum Partners asked our customers what was important to them.
 And they got our sales reps’ perspectives on why we won or lost business – information we had never considered before.
 Their analysis and research has provided us with a solid basis for making informed decisions about how we can better go about acquiring and retaining customers in the future.”